Broker-Dealer & Investment Adviser

 - The complete defense verdict for the managing director of a major New York broker-dealer in a $900 million securities arbitration;

-- The successful defense of a national securities broker-dealers against a lawsuit by an Ohio country to recover $115 million in losses from a pooled investment fund; and
+- The successful defense of a national securities broker-dealer against a lawsuit by an Ohio country to recover $115 million in losses from a pooled investment fund; and

 - The dismissal of all charges against a broker-dealer faced with a class action alleging that it misled investors in limited partnerships.